Assimila/wpl-notebooks/site-indicators.md

 ### Variable loadings

-We need to be able to specify multiple variable loadings.
+We need to be able to specify multiple variable loadings, hence this `variable_loading/` directory contains potentially many JSON files.
-The default variable loading is specified in `info.json` under the key `default_variable_loading`.

 Each json file has structure: